superfly/docs/machines/flyctl/fly-machine-run.html.md

 Many, but not all, [Machine configuration](/docs/machines/api-machines-resource/#machine-config-object-properties) options are available to the `fly machine run` command through flags.
 The available flags are listed in the flyctl help and on the [`fly machine run` reference page](/docs/flyctl/machine-run/).

-Use `fly machine run` to when you want use more than one Docker image in an app, or to run a one-off or temporary Machine.
+Use `fly machine run` when you want use more than one Docker image in an app, or to run a one-off or temporary Machine.

 <div class="note">
 To create a Machine, but not start it, use [`fly machine create`](/docs/flyctl/machine-create/).